04 - Home

 A very gentle outline,

-so feint is all I see.
+so feint is all I see,

-As the candles burning on the stand,
+as the candles burning on the stand,

 all dance in harmony.

-We're silent now, the city sleeps,
+We're silent now, the city sleeps;

 the dead in hibernation.

-No sound can penetrate the walls,
+No sound can penetrate the walls;

-A hail of bullets hit the floor,
+A hail of bullets hit the floor—

 her tears I hear them rapping.

-Each drop enslaved of gravity,
+Each drop, enslaved of gravity,

 like a sullen choir clapping.

-I'm torn between my options,
+I'm torn between my options;

 for I know not what to do.

-I could surely try to comfort her,
+I could surely try to comfort her—

 would she my actions misconstrue?

-I extend an arm then pull it back,
+I extend an arm then pull it back;

-I feel my heart is sinking.
+I feel my heart is sinking,

-And mutter just "I'm sorry",
+and mutter just "I'm sorry",

-until my brain eschews all thinking.
+until my brain refrains from thinking.

-I throw my arms around her,
+I throw my arms around her

 and embrace her like a child.